 Cock-A-Doodle-Doo!
-Lunar New Year is just around the corner.
 To celebrate the arrival of the year of the Rooster, I decided to throw a ‘chicks, hens and roosters’ theme party for my two kiddos.
 We planned the party together and narrowed down some games we thought they would love.
 We also made some simple snacks and crafts inspired by furry chicks.

 I also prepared chicken burgers for them with some vegetables and fries on the side.
 After chowing down, we had some fun making crafts and playing games outdoors.
 We just love the chicken clucking, the rooster crowing and the chicks cheeping today!

-Have a prosperous and happy lunar new year mamas! –Angelyn Yii
+Have a prosperous new year mamas! –Angelyn Yii

 What you need: Bread, sandwich cheese, cheddar cheese, sesame seeds and goji berries.

 Instructions: Cut bread and cheese into a round shape using a cookie cutter.
 Place cheese on top of the bread.
 Put sesame seeds as the eyes, goji berry as the comb, and cheddar cheese as the beak and feet.

 What you need: Mini buns, lettuce, chicken, corns, carrot and seaweed.

 Instructions: Cut mini buns into half.
 Place lettuce and grilled chicken in the burger.
 Cut seaweed for the eyes, carrot for the comb and two kernels for the beak.

 What you need: Calico fabric, felts, beads and twine.

 Instructions: Cut calico into triangles.
 Fold the top and sew a line of stitches for the twine to go through.
 Cut felts to make the combs, eyes and the beaks.
 Glue them on the triangles.
 Sew some beads at the bottom to hold the triangle down.